-5. Click "Next".

-- 6. In the "Select a Printer Port" window, select the option "Use the following port" and select "AVM: (FRITZ!Box USB Printer Port)" from the list field.
+- 5. Click "Next". - 6.
+In the "Select a Printer Port" window, select the option "Use the following port" and select "AVM: (FRITZ!Box USB Printer Port)" from the list field.
 Click "Next". - 7.
 Select the manufacturer for the USB printer connected to the FRITZ!Box from the "Manufacturers" list and then select the exact model from the "Printers" list. - If the manufacturer or the model is not included in the lists, use an installation disk or CD with the required files and click "Have Disk...". - 8.
 In the "Name Your Printer" window, answer the question "Do you want to use this printer as the default printer?"
-(Windows XP) with "No".
+(Windows XP) or "Do you want your Windows-based programs to use this printer as the default printer?"
+(Windows 2000) with "No".